subham75f/Coffee-machine/README.md

 # Coffee-machine
-Hi, making a Coffee Machine.
-Many varieties of beverages are available.
+Hi, making automatic Coffee Machine.
+Many varieties of beverages will be available.